HomeArtInterview with Roland Kulla

 Roland Kulla: It was a great situation because by the time it happened, I’d had experience.
 I was used to developing bodies of work and working to deadline for several years.
 I was also used to putting on my own shows at the co-op gallery where I was a member.
 So I knew something about what it took to put on a show.

 What was different was letting go of certain parts of the process.
-I had been used to doing my own thing, hanging the show myself, etc. With the gallery, they worried about that.
-They also handled the media, cards, etc. My job focused more on producing the best paintings I could.
-While I have less contact with the collectors who buy more work, the fact remained that more than half the paintings sold – the best show I’d ever had.
+I had been used to doing my own thing, hanging the show myself and the rest of it.
+With the gallery, they worried about that.
+They also handled the media, cards and other logistics.
+My job focused more on producing the best paintings I could.
+While I have less contact with the collectors who buy more work, the fact remained that more than half the paintings sold, the best show I’d ever had.

 Where do you see your work taking you in the future?